 All that to say, I love podcasts!
 No matter what your interests are, there’s a podcast for you.
 And the best part is you can listen to them practically anywhere: while working, cooking, commuting, showering, cleaning the house, or any other time you prefer to consume content.

 When you open a podcast app like Apple Podcasts or Spotify, the array of shows to choose from can be intimidating.
-That’s why I’ve compiled this list of 4 podcasts you need to listen to in 2021—sorry true crime fans (Gretchen!), no shows about murder here.
+That’s why I’ve compiled this list of 4 podcasts you need to listen to this year—sorry true crime fans (Gretchen!), no shows about murder here.

 A podcast recommendation list that doesn’t include true crime?